Poololol/AO3-Update-Bot/README.md

 Stops the bot, stops the bot from searching and sending links.
 ## `/toggleexplicit`
 Toggles the sending of works marked as explicit.
 Default is to allow sending explicit.

+# Command Line Arguments
+## `-l, --loglevel LEVEL`
+Specifies the level of logging, 0 is no logging, 1 is my log messages, 2 is all logging.
+Defaults to 1
+## `-a, --autostart`
+If specified automatically restart the bot after a disconnection, otherwise don't.
+## `-m, --deleteafter DELETEAFTER`
+Specifies the time in seconds in which to delete responses to commands after.
+If not specified defaults to never delete responses.
+## `-d, --linkdelete`
+If specified delete sent links right before the next search, otherwise keep sent links.